Gard6n/Final/stack-md.md

 ### Try It Yourself

 Before looking at the solution, try to implement this yourself.
-Once you're done, you can check your solution against the provided one.

-The solution is provided in the ds1-solution directory.
+The solution is provided in the stack directory.

 ---